Deone Bucannon

-Deone Ariel Bucannon (pronounced DAY-own) (born August 30, 1992) is a former American football linebacker.
-He was drafted by the Arizona Cardinals in the first round of the 2014 NFL draft.
-He played college football at Washington State.
-Originally drafted as a safety, Bucannon transitioned to play a hybrid safety-linebacker role in the Cardinals's 3-4 defense.
+Deone Ariel Bucannon (pronounced DAY-own) (born August 30, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Arizona Cardinals in the first round of the 2014 NFL draft.
+He played college football for the Washington State Cougars.
+Originally drafted as a safety, Bucannon transitioned to play a hybrid safety-linebacker role in the Cardinals's 3–4 defense.

-Early years
+Early life

 Bucannon attended Vanden High School in Fairfield, California.
 As a senior, he recorded 107 tackles, including four sacks, and had two interceptions and two fumble recoveries.
 He also caught 20 passes for 264 yards and a touchdown on offense, and led Vanden to the second round of the CIF Sac-Joaquin Section Division III playoffs.
 He garnered his second-straight SCAC Defensive Player of the Year honor, in addition to all-league and all-city honors.
 In his junior year, he totaled 140 tackles, three sacks, three interceptions and two fumble recoveries, winning his first Solano County Athletic Conference Player of the Year award and being named All-CIF Sac-Joaquin Section and City Defensive Player of the Year.

 Considered a three-star recruit by Rivals.com, he was rated as the 45th best safety prospect of his class.

 College career

 Bucannon attended Washington State University from 2010 to 2013.
-As a senior in 2013, he was a First-team All-Pac-12 and first-team All-American selection.
+As a senior in 2013, he was a First-team All-Pac-12 Conference and first-team All-American selection.
 He finished his career with 384 tackles and 15 interceptions.

 Professional career

+Pre-draft

-Bucannon was considered one of the top safety prospects for the 2014 NFL Draft.
+Bucannon was considered one of the top safety prospects for the 2014 NFL draft.